joyfrang/Joy/README.md

 * [ ] JSON-like collections (e.g., for passing type-safe configurations around)
 * [ ] It would be cool to have a name for each [Epoch release](https://antfu.me/posts/epoch-semver?utm_source=joyfrang#:~:text=The%20format%20is,compatible%20bug%20fixes.)
 * [x] Should there be implementations for `thing`s, like `user.add(...)`, or `user.remove(...)`
+* [ ] How parameters should be passed in function calls?

-**Proof of Concept:** You can view the Joy demo project, including example code and implementation details, [at the demo repository](https://github.com/joyfrang/Joy/tree/mom/Demo).
+**Proof of Concept:** You can view the Joy demo project, including example code and implementation details, [at the demo repository](https://github.com/joyfrang/Joy/tree/mom/Demo).q